capactio/capact/docs/investigation/backup-restore/README.md

 ## Summary

+Velero was mostly tested locally using MinIO as a backup storage and lvmlocal for persistent storage.
+To confirm that it works in the cloud it was also tested on the EKS.
+S3 was used as a backup storage and EBS for persistent volumes.
+Everything worked as expected.

 Most of the storage providers like OpenEBS and all CloudProvides have option to create a snapshot of a volume.
 Most of them support new CSI volume-snapshot API.